 Do you need help with a share buyback?
 EM Law are experts in share buybacks.
-Our lead corporate lawyers are Barry Doherty, Neil Williamson and Anca Toma-Thomson who have extensive experience in advising clients on a wide range of corporate matters.
+Our lead corporate lawyers are Barry Doherty and Neil Williamson who have extensive experience in advising clients on a wide range of corporate matters.

 A share buyback is the purchase by a company of its own shares.
 Under the Companies Act 2006, a company may buy back its shares either through an off-market purchase or a market purchase.
 In general, off-market purchases are available to both private and public limited companies but only certain public companies are able to make market purchases.
 A buyback that is not carried out in accordance with the Companies Act 2006 is unlawful and the transaction will be void.